developer-zebra/developer-zebra-site/src/devicetracker/2-3/guide/about/index.md

 ##How it works
-Device Tracker consists of the following components:
-*	Client – Device app collects and sends device data to server.
-*	Server – Part of Zebra DNA Visibility Console, which also includes PowerPrecision Console.
-It collects and processes device data.
-*	Web portal - Part of Zebra DNA Visibility Console, which provides a centralized dashboard for monitoring device presence, tracking, and battery status.

 The Device Tracker client app registers the device with the server and reports device information based on the defined reporting frequency from the server settings.
 The Admin uploads a list of friendly names of Access Points within the facility, which identifies the general area or zone where the device is located while connected to the AP.
 From the web portal, the Admin marks the misplaced device "To be found".
 On the associate’s device, the Device Tracker client displays a list of devices to be found.
 The associate selects the target device to find from the list and uses the AP friendly name (if configured) to identify the general area where the device is last seen.
 If BLE is enabled, a proximity meter appears indicating how close or far the user is to the misplaced device. <!--"Out of Bluetooth range" message appears if the user walks beyond the distance which the Bluetooth signal can be received from the target device.--> Audio can be played on the target device to further locate it by sound.